Human Proofreaders vs. Grammarly Proofreading: Which One Does Your Document Need?

 Where Grammarly Falls Short

 Grammarly is a useful first pass for catching obvious typos and basic grammar errors, but it has significant limitations that matter when your document is important.
 A case study published by Grammarist found that Grammarly caught approximately 72% of errors in a test document, leaving more than a quarter of mistakes undetected.
 For casual emails, that may be acceptable.
-For a dissertation, a journal article, a grant proposal, or a client facing business document, it is not.
+For a dissertation, a journal article, a grant proposal, or a client-facing business document, it isn't.

 Specific areas where Grammarly consistently underperforms include:

-- Context dependent errors.
-Grammarly cannot reliably distinguish between correctly spelled words used in the wrong context, such as "affect" and "effect," "complement" and "compliment," or "their" and "there."
+- Context-dependent errors.
+Grammarly can't reliably distinguish between correctly spelled words used in the wrong context, such as "affect" and "effect," "complement" and "compliment," or "their" and "there."
 These errors require understanding of meaning, not just pattern matching.

 - Inconsistent verb tense.
 Grammarly often misses tense inconsistencies that run across sentences or paragraphs, particularly in longer documents where the pattern isn't immediately adjacent.

 - Repetitive structure.
-Grammarly does not reliably catch repetitive sentence openings, overused words, or structural monotony that a human reader would notice immediately.
+Grammarly doesn't reliably catch repetitive sentence openings, overused words, or structural monotony that a human reader would notice immediately.

 When to Use Grammarly